alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Vowels

-Consonants cannot properly exist until vowels become first-class citizens.
+At some point in time vowels become first-class citizens.
 With vowels the number of possible syllables grows a bit.
 A proper vowel is represented by the symbol 𝛢 (math Alpha).
 Let us suppose that there are three possible vowels.